pbugnion/old-website/src/blog/content/typing-generators-coroutines.md

 manual QA will miss.
 It also makes the code much more readable to new users.

-Unfortunately, there are not very many good examples of how to express more complex types.
-If you struggle to add flow types to a construct, do write a blog post showing how you did it!
+Unfortunately, there are few good examples for more complex types.
+If you struggle to add flow types to a construct, do write it up so the community can benefit from it!

 ## More!